That's no moon...

 We lose that context from the vast majority of meteorites, meaning we don't know where they came from in the solar system.

-So we have asteroids in space, which have lots of context, but we can't hold them in our hands and analyze them in detail.
+So, we have asteroids in space, which have lots of context, but we can't hold them in our hands and analyze them in detail.

 And we have meteorites, which we can analyze in detail, but which often have less context.
-It Kind of feels like an O'Henry story.

 Except, this is where quasi-satellites might come in.
 They're still in space, so we can get some context on them, but they're also closer to us.